kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 Error|Course of action
 :----|:---------
-Tag reader has disconnected (red screen on left)|Check the tag reader and router have power.
+Tag reader has disconnected (red pane on left)|Check the tag reader and router have power.
 Check the relevant Ethernet blinkenlights.
 Check the wiring.
 Try resetting CrossMgrImpinj.
 Attempt TCP/IP diagnostics using `ping` and/or a web browser (FireFox has shortcuts to the router and tag reader's web interfaces).
 Power-cycle whatever isn't working and pray.
-Not connected to CrossMgr (red screen on right)|This is normal if no race or RFID test is in progress; CrossMgr only listens for connections during a race or test.
+Not connected to CrossMgr (red pane on right)|This is normal if no race or RFID test is in progress; CrossMgr only listens for connections during a race or test.
 If the race is running but it still fails to connect, check the [RFID properties][RFID] in CrossMgr.
 An aerial has disconnected|Check the coaxial cables to the aerials.
 Try another cable (coax is easily damaged, and water ingress through a nick in the jacket will obliterate its RF performance).
 Reset CrossMgrImpinj.
 A power source has disconnected|Check the power meters and blinkenlights to confirm.
 Check the relevant power wiring.
 Check that the generator is working (fuel/oil supply) and is on a level surface; that the battery is not depleted or that the mains supply hasn't tripped out or been switched off / unplugged at the far end.
 Beware of tea urns.